A new initiative from the Cambridge UK technology cluster is handing software startups an inside track to growth.

 Two engineering graduates from Cambridge University have launched a new app that allows people to share a cab and cut the fare price at a stroke.

-Cambridge startup BlinkPipe is ramping up the team ready for the next phase of growth with its PhoneCamHD technology.
+- BlinkPipe ramps up for next phase of growth

 - Debut of e-Go aircraft at AeroExpo